MiStr1/Tracking_service/README.md

 Where you can define consumer group id and pass a list of user ids separated with a comma for which the consumer will log messages.

-## Test Tracking service, Kafka, MariaDB cluster and Cli client
+## Test Tracking service, MariaDB cluster, Kafka and Cli client

 First, build services with: